In this tutorial you will learn to use Facebook for investigative purposes.

 The use has the possibility to restrict access to your content from your privacy settings.

-Many users do not have a real interest in protecting their privacy (unless you have something to hide) and most of the content is public or visible to friends of friends.
+Many users do not have a real interest in protecting their privacy (unless they have something to hide) and most of the content is public or visible to friends of friends.